Basic Relations

 Before / After

-a before b means that interval a ends before interval b begins, with a gap separating them.
+a before b means that interval a ends before interval b begins, with a gap between them.
 The converse relation is b after a.

 Condition: a+ < b-